IBM/icp4d-customer-churn-classifier/README.md

 # Infuse AI into your application

 In this code pattern, we will create and deploy a customer churn prediction model using IBM Cloud Pak for Data.
-The basis for our model will a data set that contains customer demographics and trading activity data.
+The basis for our model is a data set that contains customer demographics and trading activity data.
 We will use a Jupyter notebook to visualize the data, build hypotheses for prediction, and then build, test, and save a prediction model.
 Finally, we will enable a web service and use the model from an app.

+> This code pattern has been updated to include images from the latest version of Cloud Pak for Data, v2.1.0.2.

 The use case describes a stock trader company that can use churn prediction to target offers for at-risk customers.
 Once deployed, the model can be used for inference from an application using the REST API.
 A simple app is provided to demonstrate using the model from a Python app.

 When the reader has completed this code pattern, they will understand how to:

-* Load data as either locally, or optionally into a Db2 Warehouse
+* Load customer data into Db2 Warehouse
 * Run a Jupyter notebook
 * Visualize data using Brunel
 * Create a model using Spark ML library